szTheory/meta_presenter/README.md

 To run the specs for the currently running Ruby version, run `bundle install` and then `bundle exec rspec`.
 To run specs for every supported version of ActionPack, run `bundle exec appraisal install` and then `bundle exec appraisal rspec`.

 ## Gem release
 Make sure the specs pass, bump the version number in meta_presenter.gemspec, build the gem with `gem build meta_presenter.gemspec`.
-Then commit changes and tag the commit with the current release number with `git tag -a vVersionNumberHere -m vVersionNumberHere`.
+Then commit changes and tag the commit with the current release number with `git tag -a "vVersionNumberHere" -m "vVersionNumberHere"`.
+Push the commit with `git push`, then push the tags with `git push origin --tags`.
 Finally, push the gem with `gem push meta_presenter-version-number-here.gem`.

 ## TODO
-* tests for ActionMailer support
 * optional `rake meta_presenter:install` that generates the scaffolding for you.
 Or, you can manually create the files you want.
 * add support for layout-level presenters
 * add Rails 6 support once it comes out (hopefully just have to add a gemfiles/actionpack6.gemfile and it will run with the Appraisal suite)